kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

  Pros:
  - Purpose focused
  - Compact configuration - easy to adopt
- - Less confusing (as volume mounts cause confusion as serverless functions are considered stateless and should not claim any persistance volumes )
+ - Less confusing (as volume mounts confuse Serverless Functions are considered stateless and should not claim any persistence volumes )
  - Enables using service binding natively with dedicated SDKs (i.e @sap/xsenv) - [related read](https://blogs.sap.com/2022/07/12/the-new-way-to-consume-service-bindings-on-kyma-runtime/)

 Cons:
- - Not allows to mount anything besides secrets
+ - Not allows mounting anything besides Secrets

 A) and B) are not exclusive

 We could separate those cases.
 (See last 'compromise' option)

-### Metadata for function pod
+### Metadata for Function's Pod

 Define runtime labels and annotations on the root level or under a `metadata` field